patrickgrey/patrickgrey/source/_posts/2018/01/progressive-web-app.md

 ### Development Notes
 - Save index offline
 - Allow cache to update when new posts are added.
-- Add button to save post offline
+- Add button to save post offline?

 First problem.
 Can't get manifest to load - note that I don't think it loads on desktop browsers but only on mobile.
 I had to clear the hexo database a couple of times and eventually it was found.